HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 Ahhh...
 Toolchain installed.
 I think.
 But no source code.
 Need to blink an LED to prove everything is working.

-Find my ESP8266 Blinky project <https://github.com/HankB/Blinky>, establish that the ESP32 uses the same GPIO for the on bopard LED (2) and copy the C++ source file.
+Find my ESP8266 Blinky project <https://github.com/HankB/Blinky>, establish that the ESP32 uses the same GPIO for the on board LED (2) and copy the C++ source file.
 Build, flash and Voilà - a blinking blue LED!
 Now to get to work.

 Pull the repo to another directory, change blink frequency, build and flash to confirm that everything is in the repo that needs to be in the repo.